 Are you providing the right visual content, i.e. do your images help your persona understand what you discuss and gain the right insights?

 Does your text explain and define key terms related to your topic?

-If you are writing a blog post, have you made it easy for your persona to find your post, i.e. is it published to channels where she might be active?
+If you are writing a blog post, have you made it easy for your persona to find your page, i.e., is it published to channels where she might be active?

 Have you provided a call to action (CTA), or contact info, that helps your persona to relevant actions?